• Skip to primary navigation

 • Use fresh thyme instead of dried if you have it to hand.

 • Make this in your slow cooker.
 Just chuck everything into your slow cooker basin and cook on low for 6-8 hours.
-I advise reducing the stock to 500ml if you decide to slow cook it.
+Reduce the stock to 500ml.

 Freezing: The casserole can be frozen for up to 3 months.